sdcnku/micropython/docs/library/omv.image.rst

    the aspect ratio of the image being drawn.
 Any x_scale/y_scale values passed will additionally scale the scaled image.

+.. data:: BLACK_BACKGROUND
+   :type: int

+   Speeds up `draw_image` when drawing on a black destination image when using alpha effects that require reading both source and destination pixels.
+This skips reading the destination pixel.

 .. data:: ROTATE_90
    :type: int